 Our efforts are having an impact.
 The graph below shows how the school survival rate for Care for Cambodia children is much higher than the national average.
 This means that we are succeeding at keeping kids in school for longer.

 Achieve gender equality and empower all women and girls – UN Sustainable Development Goal #5

 Care for Cambodia is proud to have a majority of girls attending our projects (55% of children registered in our projects are girls).
 We have females in all levels of our teaching and administrative staff.
 Girls have grown up into young women who have qualified with university degrees in medicine, hospitality, tourism and management.
 We are immensely proud that, in a country in which women have often been under-represented, we have talented women graduating from among us.

 Students, male and female, are rewarded with small gifts based on their academic performance.

 Ensure healthy lives and promote well-being for all at all ages – UN Sustainable Development Goal #3

 Quality education and opportunities mean little if those in our projects suffer from poor health.
 Therefore we provide basic, regular care for those who attend our projects.
 These health and hygiene sessions consist of nail cutting and shampooing hair to remove lice.
 We regularly provide health and hygiene lessons and provide clean drinking water for the children at all of our project sites.

-Here is an overview of what our Children’s Project will focus on in 2019.
+Here is an overview of our Children’s Project’s focus in 2023.